Christian I, Count Palatine of Birkenfeld-Bischweiler

 Christian I (3 November 1598 – 6 September 1654) was the Duke of Birkenfeld-Bischweiler from 1600 until 1654.
+He was an ancestor of the Kings of Bavaria.

 Life

+Christian was born in Birkenfeld in 1598, member of the House of Wittelsbach, as the youngest son of Charles I, Count Palatine of Zweibrücken-Birkenfeld by his wife, Duchess Dorothea of Brunswick-Lüneburg (1570-1649), member of the House of Welf.

+Reign

-Christian was born in Birkenfeld in 1598 as the youngest son of Charles I, Count Palatine of Zweibrücken-Birkenfeld.
-His father's lands were partitioned after his death and Christian received the territory around Bischwiller (German: Bischweiler) in Alsace.
-Christian died in Neuenstein in 1654 and was buried in Bischwiller.
+His father's lands were partitioned after his death and Christian received the territory around Bischwiller (German: Bischweiler) in Alsace, at that time part of the Holy Roman Empire.

 First marriage

 Christian married Magdalena Catherine of Palatinate-Zweibrücken (26 April 1607 – 20 January 1648), daughter of Duke John II, on 14 November 1630 and had the following children: